leisurly/Docker_titanic/README.md

 ```bash
 docker-compose up --build
 ```
-Auto start database and import CSV and sopen the web `http://localhost:10108`
+Auto start database and import CSV
+When all done open the web `http://localhost:10108`

 ---